ABOUT (all words © Dominic Blake 2016 - 2021):

 ROYAL ACADEMY OF ARTS

 I have worked regularly as a Life and Portrait Model for several years within courses focusing on anatomical drawing, expressive portraiture, digital drawing and renaissance art, I also work regularly within the Friends and Academicians Life Drawing group and within drawing courses delivered by RA Schools in conjunction with Apple, Burberry and the Henry Moore Foundation.
 In addition I have Life Modelled within private events for RA Patrons and Trustees, and for the attRAct programme.
 I am featured within two Royal Academy publications: 'Artists Working From Life', which accompanied the RA's 2018 exhibition of the same name, and 'A Little History of the Royal Academy'.
-I was the first Life Model (and am currently only Life Model) in the RA's history to be awarded with a staff pass due to my having become the most frequently requested model over the last four years across each department.
+I was the first Life Model (and am currently the only Life Model) in the RA's history to be awarded with a staff pass due to my having become the most frequently requested model over the last four years across each department.